Michaelamm84/PROG7311-POE/README.md

 Password must be 8 characters long.
 You must enter address and username.

-Program will have an error if you add a product without signing in.
+The app will notify you to sign in as a farmer if the user tries to add a project without signing into a farmer first .

 GITHUB: https://github.com/Michaelamm84/PROG7311-POE/blob/main/PROG%20WEB%20APP/PROG%20WEB%20APP/Controllers/HomeController.cs